-Accelerated Mobile Pages, or AMP, is a web technology championed by Google to improve the browsing experience on mobile devices.
-From its onset, the platform was controversial.
+Accelerated Mobile Pages, or AMP, is a web technology championed by Google with the goal to improve the browsing experience on mobile devices.
+From its onset, the platform was controversial, leading many developers to question whether it was worth implementing.
 However, Google feature-locked a few of the more beneficial avenues for site discoverability to sites using AMP.
-As of the middle of this year, this is no longer the case.
-Throughout this article, I'll outline a few of the issues that led me to ditch AMP when I felt it wouldn't impact my site's SEO.
+As of the middle of this year, however, this is no longer the case.
+If you already have it set up however, is it worth the effort to remove it, and will removing it impact SEO?
+Throughout this article, I'll outline a few of the issues that led me to ditch AMP when I felt it wouldn't impede my site's SEO.

-When many people write a site using AMP, they create a separate stripped down version of their page.
-I'm one woman; I don't want to double the effort of any modifications to my site.
-What I instead did, was utilise the Gatsby plugin
+When most engineers write a site using AMP, they create a separate stripped down version of their page, utilising AMP-specific features.
+While that’ll lead to the best results, I'm just one woman; I don't want to double the effort of any modifications to my personal site that I work on in my spare time.
+What I instead did, was make use of the Gatsby plugin

 gatsby-plugin-google-amp.
 While there are a fair few AMP plugins for Gatsby, I found this one easiest to maintain.
+While other plugins promised a much more automated setup, I found none of them produced valid AMP pages that reliably recreated the original content.
 I wrapped the Gatsby

 createPage function to generate an AMP variant and passed in some context to tell the page that it's an AMP page.
 Whenever something wasn't AMP compatible, I'd switch it out using the context.